WLAN-Pi/developers/git_and_github/pullrebase.md

 * At PR we have to merge anyways.

 Hence, without git rebase, you may get merge.
 So, as much as possible, try to use git rebase with pull locally.

+## Should we use rebase?

+Feel free to rebase on your own commits locally that are not shared.

+Rule of thumb is rebase locally, but never rebase on remote.

+We don't want to re-write git history on shared commits.

 ## More reading